“I don’t like it. Not one bit.”

 “Does that mattress look secure to you?”

 Ron had the first flight out of Ft.
-Lauderdale, Florida one Saturday morning.
+Lauderdale, FL one Saturday morning.
 It was early, still dark.
 There wasn’t much traffic on I-595, but there was a car in front of him and it was carrying a ten-speed bike.

 How quickly it happened.